coredataengineers/CDE-BOOTCAMP/12_apache_kafka/00-Kafka-Overview/README.md

 # Introduction

 If you are here, I want to give you a heartwarming congratulations, because you are about to explore and understand the beautiful world of `Apache Kafka`.
-The contents of the entire Kafka module is based on [Confluent Kafka](https://docs.confluent.io/), the original creators of Apache Kafka.
+The contents of the entire Kafka module in this repository is based on [Confluent Kafka](https://docs.confluent.io/), the original creators of Apache Kafka.
+The core Apache Kafka (Confluent) concepts we'll be covering include:

 ## Table of Contents